 Others were more philosophical about the hoax, maintaining that they might have only dreamed about the city.

-“I’ve been to Macon, and now that I think about it, it probably doesn’t actually exist,” commented Justin Anderson of Penn Valley, CA. “The place did seem too perfect, like a dream or something.”
+“I’ve been to Macon, and now that I think about it, it probably doesn’t exist,” commented Justin Anderson of Penn Valley, CA. “The place did seem too perfect, like a dream or something.”

-Still others were a part of the conspiracy calling people who believe such things “stupid idiots.”
+Still, others were a part of the conspiracy calling people who believe such things “stupid idiots.”

-As for Mr. Wolford, he gave Gish Gallop an old “I told you so.”
+As for Mr. Wolford, he gave Gish Gallop an old, “I told you so.”

 “Nice try,” continued Mr. Wolford.
 “You thought I was making this up, didn’t ya?
-Well now you know what I know.
-As soon as you ran into someone who was a Mossad operative, they immediately start calling you an idiot for calling out the Macon hoax.
+Well, now you know what I know.
+As soon as you run into someone who was a Mossad operative, they immediately start calling you an idiot for calling out the Macon hoax.
 But you get used to it after a while.
 Your skin gets tough with this thing I like to call ‘The Truth.'”